-The Group recognises construction contracts and property development revenue and costs in profit or loss by using the over time criteria of revenue recognition is determined using the input method by the proportion that construction contracts and property development costs incurred for the work performed to date, to the estimated total construction contracts and property development costs incurred, the estimated total construction contracts and property development costs incurred, the estimated total construction contracts and property development costs incurred, the estimated total construction contracts and property development costs incurred, the estimated total construction contracts and property development costs incurred.
-The estimated total construction contracts and property development costs incurred to the construction contracts and property development costs.
+The Group recognises construction contracts and property development revenue and costs in profit or loss by using the over time criteria of revenue recognition.
+The over time criteria of revenue recognition is determined using the input method by the proportion that construction contracts and property development costs incurred for the work performed to date, to the estimated total construction contracts and property development costs respectively.
+Significant judgement is required in determining the extent of the construction contracts and property development costs incurred, the estimated total construction contracts and property development revenue and costs, as well as the recoverability of the construction contracts and development projects.
 The estimated total revenue and costs are affected by a variety of uncertainties that depend on the outcome of future events.